MrJoeKr/lpz-decision-system/README.md

 ## Usage

 ### Windows
-Run the file `run.bat`.
-Either by double-clicking or by running the command in PowerShell:
+Run the file `run.ps1` either by right-clicking and selecting `Run with PowerShell` or by running the command in PowerShell:
 ```powershell
 .\run.bat
 ```